dashdotme/nix/README.md

 ## My Config Guidelines

 1. Keep things simple, until there's a reason not to
-2. Familiarity beats simplicity; a quick working solution beats a beautiful WIP; you can always tidy something that works
+2. Familiarity beats simplicity
+3. A quick working solution beats a beautiful WIP

-      - this is part of why Nix is great; you can break complex things (setting up a custom OS) into small steps

-3. Nix doesn't need to do everything
+4. Nix doesn't need to do everything
+5. You can always tidy later, but you should tidy

 My dotfiles, managed with [Chezmoi](https://www.chezmoi.io/), are [here](https://github.com/dashdotme/dotfiles).